Imran Khan (film actor): Other works

-In December 2013, it was announced that Khan, along with famed comedy group All India Bakchod, will be heading up a campaign against the recently reinstated ban on gay sex in India through a satirical video highlighting ignorance around gay issues.
-Speaking to Hindustan Times, Khan said: "I’ve always been involved with gay rights.
-The scenario in this country is disheartening and depressing.
-These are basic human rights that people are being denied of; they’re no minority.
-The idea of this initiative is to show those who do not support homosexuality, how ridiculous their thinking is".
-Other Bollywood stars have spoken out to condemn the reintroduction of the law.

 In 2014, it was announced that he had joined other Bollywood and international celebrities in the TeachAids initiative, a state-of-the-art approach to worldwide HIV prevention, developed at Stanford University.

 Khan became a columnist for the Hindustan Times in March 2009, and continues contributing occasionally to the paper.
 Khan has refused to promote alcohol and tobacco products, condemning such products instead, by saying that he only represents brands he can relate to.
 He has endorsed several products (including Coca-Cola, Levis, MTS India, Maaza, Bru and Lux), having appeared in television and print advertisements.